Abies grandis: Ecology

 Due to wildfire suppression, grand fir was able to proliferate in areas previously dominated by the relatively fire-resistant inland Douglas fir, ponderosa pine, and western larch.
 The lack of smaller fires allows both grand and white fir saplings to form a fuel ladder, enabling crown fires.
 Grand fir's bark is thinner than that of white fir, making the former species more susceptible to threats like fire and rot.

 Specimens have historically been able to live up to nearly 300 years, but in modern stressed conditions, 100 years is more typical.
 A number of defoliating insects threaten the tree; in the late 20th century, western spruce budworm epidemics killed sizable populations of grand fir in the eastern Cascades and Blue Mountains.
 The lack of an ability to use pitch to patch wounds, including those from logging and small fires, provides a weakness exploited by rot fungi.
 East of the Cascade ridge, grand fir trunks are infected by Indian paint fungus, indicating a rotten core; such specimens are often waterlogged and thus crack apart in freezing weather.

 Pileated woodpeckers search grand and white firs for insects and places to nest.
 Rotten cores open shelters for various animals, including black bears.

-Uses
+Cultivation and uses

 The boughs create a rain shelter for humans.

 Native Americans used both grand fir and white fir, powdering the bark or pitch to treat tuberculosis or skin ailments; the Nlaka'pamux used the bark to cover lodges and make canoes, and branches were used as bedding.
 The inner bark of the grand fir was used by some Plateau Indian tribes for treating colds and fever.

 The Okanagan-Colville tribe used the species as a strengthening drug to nullify the feeling of weakness.

 The foliage has an attractive citrus-like scent.
 It is sometimes used for Christmas decorations in the United States, including Christmas trees, although its stiff branches do not allow it to be economically packed.
 It is also planted as an ornamental tree in large parks.